 $$BMI = \frac{\text{weight in lb}}{(\text{height in in})^2} \times 703.$$ so the p-value is the probability that a standard normal random variable would take a value larger than -8.1 or smaller than 8.1.
-There is no particular reason to care about the difference between this (extremely small, about 1e-16) number and zero.
-The evidence is very strongly against the hypothesis.
+This number is very small - there is no particular reason to care about the difference between this number and zero.
+In turn, the evidence is very strongly against the hypothesis.
+If one keeps the outliers, one gets a mean BMI of 25.9, and a standard deviation of 9.56.
+There are 252 items in the dataset, so the standard error is 0.60.
+Now the p-value is 0.08, suggesting that the evidence is against the hypothesis, but not overwhelmingly.
+Notice the significant effect of just two datapoints.
+We might need more data to be sure we could reject the hypothesis.